tydev-new/ARCH/design_doc/3_engineering_design.md

 ## Security Considerations

-1. Tardis assumes it runs within a secure private network or VPN
+1. ARCH assumes it runs within a secure private network or VPN
 2. No additional security measures are implemented in the initial release
 3. Access control and encryption will be addressed in future releases